Spring Hill, Florida: History and overview

-Spring Hill was formerly a large tract of endangered Longleaf Pine Ecosystem and Sand Pine Scrub with very high biodiversity, and it was a safe haven for many imperiled species.
-Most of that ecosystem remained unchanged until the 1970s when large scale deforestation for development began.
 The community first appeared on Hernando County maps as early as 1856 along what is today Fort Dade Avenue just north of the community of Wiscon.

 The modern Spring Hill was founded in 1967 as a planned community, which was developed by the Deltona Corporation and the Mackle Brothers.
 The developers originally wanted to call the community "Spring Lake" and used that as the working name throughout the development process.
 Eventually, they were forced to use a different name due to the name Spring Lake already being in use locally and they chose "Spring Hill".
 The plans for the community are identical to the community of Deltona.
 The Mackle Brothers sold many of the properties and land in the area through intense advertising on a national scale.
 The community has since become a sprawling semi-city in its own right, although it is an unincorporated area.
 The main entrance to the original development is marked by the Spring Hill waterfall on Spring Hill Drive and U.S. Route 19 (Commercial Way).

 Spring Hill's proximity to Tampa, 40 mi to the south, and the completion of the Suncoast Parkway in 2001 have made the community easily accessible to the Tampa-St. Petersburg area.

 Geography

-Spring Hill is located in southwestern Hernando County at (28.478929, & 82.547732).
+Spring Hill is located in southwestern Hernando County.
 It is bordered to the west by Timber Pines; to the north by Weeki Wachee, North Weeki Wachee, High Point, Brookridge, and Wiscon; and to the east by South Brooksville, Garden Grove, and Masaryktown.
 To the south it is bordered by Shady Hills and Heritage Pines in Pasco County.